Page cover

 Expected Yield

-The expected number to be produced in this production run.
-This field is automatically populated and cannot be edited.
+This field shows the expected number of units to be produced in this production run.
+It is automatically populated and cannot be edited.

 Production Fields & Notes